 In an op-ed in South China Morning Post, Vice Presidents Karin Finkelston, Axel van Trotsenburg, and Michel Wormser write that 3 out of 4 people in Myanmar are without reliable access to electricity.
 No power means that children can't study at night.

-IFC invests in companies and advises the government on business reforms to support the private sector in Myanmar.
-We help to create jobs by supporting infrastructure projects with an initial focus on the power and telecommunications sectors and by improving the investment climate and access to finance so that businesses can grow.
+IFC fosters sustainable economic growth in Myanmar by financing and mobilizing capital for private sector projects.
+We help create jobs by supporting infrastructure projects with an initial focus on the power and telecommunications sectors.
+We advise the government on business reforms to improve the investment climate and access to finance so that businesses can grow.

 Since IFC re-engaged with Myanmar in August 2012, our portfolio has grown to include numerous investment and advisory projects, mainly in the infrastructure and banking sectors.
 IFC looks for sustainable projects that yield financial returns for investors while paying development dividends for the people of Myanmar.